Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Methodology

-To take advantage of the benefits of the two sampling methods presented above (NTTV and LOOCV) and to compensate for their drawbacks, we combined them to obtain the Nested Leave-One-Out Cross-Validation.
+To take advantage of the benefits of the two sampling methods presented above (NTTV and LOO) and to compensate for their drawbacks, we combined them to obtain the Nested Leave-One-Out (NLOO) Cross-Validation.
 This combination enables us to do a hyper-parameters tuning, reduce the selection bias and compensate for the small training-set bias present in NTTV.
-The nested cross-validation procedure is composed of two nested loops: an outer-loop and an inner-loop, in each loop there will be a LOOCV procedure.
+The NLOO cross-validation procedure is composed of two nested loops: an outer-loop and an inner-loop, in each loop there will be a LOO procedure.
 The outer-loop splits the entire data-set into a learning-set and a test-set while the inner-loop splits the learning-set into a train-set and a validation-set (for more details, see Fig.\ref{fig:nested CV}).
-For the rest of this article, the case where we have an internal loop, it always corresponds to a LOOCV procedure.
-However, with regard to the outer-loop, the case where we have a K-fold CV instead of a LOOCV will be mentioned.
+For the rest of this article, the internal loop always corresponds to a LOO CV procedure.
+However, with regard to the outer-loop, the case where we have a K-fold CV instead of a LOO CV will be mentioned.
 Moreover, the accuracies presented in this paper are the average accuracies obtained on the test-set over all the repetitions, the case where the accuracy concerns the train-set or validation-set will also be mentioned.